 Name Major activities Itaru Koeda Mr. Koeda made useful contributions to the discussion of items on the agenda, based on his substantial management experience and expertise.
 As an Independent Director, he made remarks from an objective and impartial position as the occasion required, and fulfilled his role in terms of management supervision.
-In particular, Mr. Koeda provided advice on the competitive environment facing the HOYA Group, and as the Chairperson of the Nomination Committee, led the discussion of propositions for decisions by the Committee concerning the appointment of Directors and Executive Officers, etc. Furthermore, he led discussions at meetings attended only by Independent Directors (executive sessions), serving as the Lead Independent Director.
+In particular, Mr. Koeda provided advice on the competitive environment facing the HOYA Group, and as the Chairperson of the Nomination Committee, led the discussion of propositions for decisions by the Committee concerning the appointment of Directors and Executive Officers, etc. Furthermore, he led discussions at meetings attended only by Independent Outside Directors (executive sessions), serving as the Lead Independent Director.
 Yukako Uchinaga Ms. Uchinaga made useful contributions to the discussion of items on the agenda, based on her substantial management experience and expertise.
 As an Independent Director, she made remarks from an objective and impartial position as the occasion required, and fulfilled her role in terms of management supervision.
 In particular, she proactively provided advice on securing diversity in the Company and supported education thereon for employees, and actively expressed her opinions concerning improvement of the Company's IT environment based on her experience in the IT field.
 Furthermore, as the Chairperson of the Audit Committee, she led discussions of propositions to make decisions of the Committee concerning verification of financial statements, monitoring of internal control systems, and auditing of operations and assets.
 Mitsudo Urano Mr. Urano made useful contributions to the discussion of items on the agenda, based on his substantial management experience and expertise.
 As an Independent Director, he made remarks from an objective and impartial position as the occasion required, and fulfilled his role in terms of management supervision.
-In particular, Mr. Urano has provided advice in terms of corporate governance and proactively expressed opinions on new product development and business models.
+In particular, Mr. Urano has provided advice in terms of corporate governance and proactively expressed opinions on new product development and business models of new businesses.
 Furthermore, as the Chairperson of the Compensation Committee, he led discussions of propositions to make decisions of the Committee concerning the remuneration system for Directors, construction of a remuneration system that raises Executive Officers' incentives and fair and appropriate performance evaluation.
 Takeo Takasu Mr. Takasu made useful contributions to the discussion of items on the agenda, based on his substantial management experience and expertise.
 As an Independent Director, he made remarks from an objective and impartial position as the occasion required, and fulfilled his role in terms of management supervision.
 In particular, he actively expressed his opinions about roles of the Board of Directors and supervision of Executive Officers.
+Furthermore, he actively stated his opinions at the Nomination Committee, the Compensation Committee and the Audit Committee, deepening the deliberations at each of the committees.
 Shuzo Kaihori Mr. Kaihori made useful contributions to the discussion of items on the agenda, based on his substantial management experience and expertise.
 As an Independent Director, he made remarks from an objective and impartial position as the occasion required, and fulfilled his role in terms of management supervision.
-In particular, he actively asked questions in terms of positioning of the Company's businesses in industries and provided advice from the standpoint of compliance.
+In particular, he actively asked questions in terms of positioning of the Company's businesses in industries and provided many advices from the standpoint of compliance.
+Furthermore, he actively stated his opinions at the Nomination Committee, the Compensation Committee and the Audit Committee, contributing to the lively deliberations at the committees.